 In this example, our job is to agree or disagree about whether students should evaluate teachers.
 This example is a one job task.
-In other words, you have to only do one thing which is explain why you agree or disagree.
+In other words, you have to only do one thing which explains why you agree or disagree.
 Some writing prompts call for doing more than one job such as compare and contrast in which you compare and then you contrast.
-One job task are the easiest to respond to.
+One job tasks are the easiest to respond to.

 The biggest mistake many students make is they jump right in to writing without developing any sort of outline.
 This is similar to jumping in your car to drive somewhere you have never been without directions.
 You’ll eventually get there but you journey is longer and unpredictable because of lack of preparation.
 It is important to make a simple outline of what you want to say.

 Below is one way to approach a one job Task 2 writing prompt.
 It uses a traditional 5 paragraph essay format.

 - Introduction-Paragraph has three component to it as explained below

 - The 1st sentence should restate the statement or opinion.
 Indicate what the topic is even though the reader already knows.